findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding: Introduction

-Several decades of research on amplitude envelopes \cite{mermelsteinAutomaticSegmentationSpeech1975, xieRobustAcousticbasedSyllable2006}, sub‑band correlation \cite{wangRobustSpeechRate2007}, sonority profiles \cite{yuanRobustSpeakingRate2010, ludusanAutomaticSyllableSegmentation2016}, and rhythm‑guided oscillators \cite{zhangSpeechRhythmGuided2009} have produced broadly cross‑lingual methods for syllable segmentation that operate directly on the signal, often without large-scale supervised training.
-These methods are attractive for low‑resource and cross‑lingual settings, yet they are typically distributed as isolated scripts or prototypes, often tuned to specific corpora and difficult to integrate into modern speech processing pipelines.
+Several decades of research on amplitude envelopes \cite{mermelsteinAutomaticSegmentationSpeech1975, xieRobustAcousticbasedSyllable2006}, sub-band correlation \cite{wangRobustSpeechRate2007}, sonority profiles \cite{yuanRobustSpeakingRate2010, ludusanAutomaticSyllableSegmentation2016}, and rhythm-guided oscillators \cite{zhangSpeechRhythmGuided2009} have produced broadly cross-lingual methods for syllable segmentation that operate directly on the signal, often without large-scale supervised training.
+These methods are attractive for low-resource and cross-lingual settings, yet they are typically distributed as isolated scripts or prototypes, often tuned to specific corpora and difficult to integrate into modern speech processing pipelines.
 As a result, it remains difficult to (i) reproduce prior syllabification results, (ii) compare methods under matched datasets/metrics, and (iii) run controlled ablations that separate representation quality from segmentation choices.

-In this paper, we address this gap by introducing \emph{findsylls}, a modular, language‑agnostic toolkit for speech tokenization, embedding, and processing through syllabic units.
-The toolkit organizes envelope computation, feature extraction, and segmentation algorithms into interoperable modules, enabling mix‑and‑match experimentation and reuse across languages, corpora, and downstream tasks.
-We benchmark classical and representation‑driven syllabifiers on English and Spanish adult and child‑directed speech, as well as on new hand‑annotated data from Kono, an under‑documented Central Mande language, comparing segmentation accuracy, token rates, and computational cost.
-These experiments illustrate how a single framework can support reproducible syllable‑level research in both high‑resource and under‑resourced settings.
+In this paper, we address this gap by introducing \texttt{findsylls}\footnote{\url{https://github.com/hjvm/findsylls} \\ \url{https://pypi.org/project/findsylls/}}, a modular, language-agnostic toolkit for speech tokenization, embedding, and processing through syllabic units.
+The toolkit organizes envelope computation, feature extraction, and segmentation algorithms into interoperable modules, enabling mix-and-match experimentation and reuse across languages, corpora, and downstream tasks.
+We benchmark classical and representation-driven syllabifiers on English and Spanish adult and child-directed speech, as well as on new hand-annotated data from Kono, an under-documented Central Mande language, comparing segmentation accuracy, token rates, and computational cost.
+These experiments illustrate how a single framework can support reproducible syllable-level research in both high-resource and under-resourced settings.